riot/riot.github.io/documentation.md

 `<input checked={ null }>` becomes `<input>`.

-W3C states that a boolean property is true if the attribute is present at all — even if the value is empty of `false`.
+W3C states that a boolean property is true if the attribute is present — even if the value is empty or `false`.

 The following expression does not work: